How to Add a Favicon Icon to Your WordPress Site

 Rather than just creating copies of images at different resolutions, this generator actually creates the specific sizes needed for each platform.
 That means you won’t have to figure out the latest compatibility guidelines for every device you might want your favicon to display on.

 Heroic Favicon Generator converts images from your Media Library into favicons that are compatible across many devices.
-It’s worth noting that this plugin has not been tested with the three most recent versions of WordPress, so you’ll want to test it carefully.
+It’s a simple-to-use tool that can speed up the process significantly and is a great option if you want a straightforward solution without unnecessary frills.

 With that being said, this is a feasible solution for changing your favicons on websites that use older versions of WordPress, where the theme Customizer is not available.